ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

 The physical host employs two locally attached disks that are allocated to the vSphere ESXi hypervisor.
 You can allocate more disks by using vSAN as described in the _Physical storage design_ section or by using NetApp ONTAP as described in [NetApp ONTAP Select architecture](https://www.ibm.com/cloud/garage/files/IBM_Cloud_for_VMware_Solutions_NetApp_Architecture.pdf).
 Each physical host has redundant 10-Gbps network connections for both public and private network access.

 The Bare Metal Server has the following specifications:
-* CPU: Dual Intel Xeon, varying core and speed configuration
+* CPU: Dual or Quad Intel Xeon, varying core and speed configuration
 * Memory: Varying configuration, 64 GB or larger
 * Network: 4 x 10 Gbps
 * Number of Drives: 2 or more